StillAbeginnerr/StillAbeginnerr/README.md

 ![](https://komarev.com/ghpvc/?username=StillAbeginnerr&color=green)

-🌱 Professional Experience<br/>
+🌱 Professional Internship Experience<br/>
-- DRDO : Contributed to key projects as a Software Engineer Intern, focusing on enhancing internal systems.
+- DRDO, India : Contributed to key projects as a Software Engineer Intern, focusing on enhancing internal systems.
-- Qualessence Technologies: Developed and deployed dynamic e-commerce solutions and participated in the entire software development lifecycle, from conception to deployment.
+- Qualessence Technologies, India : Developed and deployed dynamic e-commerce solutions and participated in the entire software development lifecycle, from conception to deployment.
 <br/><br/>

 💡 Projects and Hackathons<br/>